KDE/websites-hig-kde-org/HIG/source/patterns/content/form.rst

 |mobileicon| Mobile and narrow space
 """"""""""""""""""""""""""""""""""""

--  For mobile, or if only narrow space is available, it is recommended to place the labels above the connected widgets.
+-  For mobile, or if only a very small amount of horizontal space is available, it is recommended to place the labels above the connected widgets.
 -  When using labels on top, labels and widgets should be left-aligned.

 .. image:: /img/Form_Align_YES_Mobile.png